Alice Merritt: Political career

 A Republican, Merritt represented Connecticut's 2nd Senate District, which at that time comprised the third, fourth, fifth, and sixth wards of the city of Hartford.
 In February 1925, Merritt became the first woman to preside over a Connecticut State Senate session.
 She served on the Education, Capital House and Grounds, and Federal Regulations Committees and chaired the Committee on Humane Institutions.
 She was a member of the League of Women Voters.

 Merritt opposed welfare and other forms of government intervention, voting against a child labor law and strongly supporting President Calvin Coolidge.
 She cited her husband as her "wisest adviser."
 While engaged in politics, she was invited to speak at many local and national Republican meetings, including ones in Maryland, Massachusetts, and New York.

 Civic service

 Merritt was active in the Republican Party and the Girl Scouts of the USA, in addition to singing contralto in church choir.
 She served on the Republican state central committee and co-founded and served as commissioner of the Hartford Council of Girl Scouts.
-In 1929, she was appointed New England regional chair of the Girls Scouts and was elected to the board of directors of the national organization in 1943.
+In 1929, she was appointed New England regional chair of the Girl Scouts and was elected to the board of directors of the national organization in 1943.
 Camp Alice P. Merritt in Hartland, Connecticut, was named in her honor.

 Merritt remained active in civic affairs after leaving office.
 In 1949, she was serving as a trustee of the Connecticut Valley Hospital.
 That same year, she was the inaugural recipient of a civil leadership award from the Hartford chapter of the B'nai B'rith Women.
 The University of Connecticut named a women's dormitory in her honor.